Out of the Dark (2014 film): Plot

 Twenty years later, Sarah and Paul Harriman move from the UK to Santa Clara with their daughter, Hannah.
-Sarah is to be the new manager at a paper mill that her father, Jordan, owns.
-They move into the finca, which is owned by the company.
-The small family adore the finca, though Hannah is frightened by the open dumbwaiter in the wall of her room.
+Sarah is set to become the new manager of a paper mill owned by her father, Jordan.
+They move into the finca, which belongs to the company.
+While the small family adores their new home, Hannah is unsettled by the open dumbwaiter in the wall of her room.

 Shortly after their arrival, Sarah and Paul attend a dinner on the opening night of the Los Niños Santos festival, leaving Hannah in the care of her nanny, Catalina.
-Strange occurrences begin to occur around the finca, and a sleeping Hannah is woken by the door of the dumbwaiter snapping open.
-Seeing her favorite stuffed toy, Hannah climbs into the dumbwaiter to retrieve it, becoming trapped.
+Strange occurrences happen around the finca, and a sleeping Hannah is awakened when the dumbwaiter door suddenly opens.
+Seeing her favorite stuffed toy inside, she climbs in to retrieve it, only to become trapped.

-Arriving home, Sarah and Paul discover Hannah, ill and developing a rash.
-Catalina uncomfortably mentions that she believes there was a ghost in the house and is fired by Paul.
-Over the following day, Hannah ails, her rash worsening, and the couple agree to take Hannah back to the UK for proper medical care.
+Arriving home, Sarah and Paul discover Hannah is ill and developing a rash.
+Catalina uneasily mentions that she believes there is a ghost in the house, prompting Paul to fire her.
+Over the following day, Hannah's condition worsens, and her rash becomes more severe.
+Concerned, the couple agrees to take her back to the UK for proper medical care.

-That night, as a storm brews, children who wear stained and dirty bandages appear and kidnap Hannah, taking her away through the jungle.
-The police are skeptical of Sarah and Paul's account, and a frustrated Paul searches for Catalina, desperate for answers.
+That night, as a storm brews, children wearing stained and dirty bandages appear and kidnap Hannah, carrying her away into the jungle.
+The police are skeptical of Sarah and Paul's account, and a frustrated Paul, desperate for answers, searches for Catalina.

-Catalina takes Paul to the church where he sees one of the children, following the boy back to a shanty house where he finds the parents of a boy who vanished mysteriously 20 years ago.
-Prior to his disappearance, the child exhibited the same symptoms as Hannah.
-Meanwhile, Sarah notices a drawing Hannah made of the dumbwaiter and investigates.
-Falling to the bottom of the shaft, she discovers the files of several children who died of mercury poisoning.
+Catalina takes Paul to the church, where he sees one of the children and follows the boy to a shanty house.
+There, he meets the parents of a child who mysteriously vanished 20 years ago.
+Before his disappearance, the boy exhibited the same symptoms as Hannah.

+Meanwhile, Sarah notices a drawing Hannah made of the dumbwaiter and decides to investigate.
+When she falls to the bottom of the shaft, she discovers files on several children who died from mercury poisoning.

-Separately, Sarah and Paul make their way to the old paper mill where they meet and search for Hannah.
-Jordan aids in their search, crawling through a pipe to be confronted by the children, who begin to remove the bandages covering their burn-like rashes.
-He is attacked by the children because of his hiding the dead bodies instead of telling the police and the children's families about their deaths.
-He then sees Hannah and makes his way to her.
+Separately, Sarah and Paul make their way to the old paper mill, where they reunite and search for Hannah.
+Jordan joins them in the search, crawling through a pipe, only to be confronted by the children, who begin removing the bandages covering their burn-like rashes.
+They attack him for concealing their deaths instead of informing the police and their families.
+As he struggles, Jordan catches sight of Hannah and tries to reach her.

-Cradling his granddaughter, trickles of mercury emerge from her rashes and are absorbed by Jordan's body.
-Surrounded by the children, the mercury streaming from their bodies, he dies.
-Hannah awakens, now healthy, in her mother's arms.
+Cradling his granddaughter, Jordan watches as trickles of mercury seep from her rashes and are absorbed into his body.
+Surrounded by the children, with mercury streaming from their bodies, he succumbs and dies.
+Hannah then awakens, now healthy, in her mother's arms.

-Over the credits, children play in a school named for the shanty town the missing children had lived in.
-Hannah is a student, and Catalina is now a teacher.
+During the credits, children play at a school named after the shanty town where the missing children once lived.
+Hannah is now a student, and Catalina is a teacher.